ferd/pobox/README.md

 - Implement `give_away` and `heir` functionality to PO Boxes
 - Provide default filter functions in a new module
+- Add the PO Box's pid in the `newdata` messages so a process can own more than one PO Box. (breaks current API)
+- Keep internal queue and stack sizes as manual O(1) counters rather than dynamically recalculating sizes O(n). (backwards incompatible internal state)

 ## Changelog